Chenhong-Zhang/Defect-Level-Identification/README.md

   The total number of training cycles the model will go through.

 - **`learning_rate`**
   The step size at which the model updates its parameters during training.

+- **`dropout_rate`**
+  Dropout rate applied to prevent overfitting.

 - **`early_stopping_patience`**
   Number of epochs without improvement in validation performance before training stops early.

 - **`num_classes`**
   Number of output classes for the classification task.

-### **Optimization Configurations**
 - **`max_grad_norm`**
   A gradient clipping parameter to prevent exploding gradients during training.
 Gradients are scaled to have a maximum norm of `1.0`.

 ### **Paths**

+Adjust there parameters according to directories.

 - **`model_save_path`**
   Directory path where the trained models will be saved.